Friday, 16 October 2020

 There are a number of different causes that facilitate tyre blowouts but one of the primary causes is deflation due to excessive loads.
 Tyre blowouts make a vehicle extremely difficult to control and they happen in a matter of seconds, so it’s vital not to risk it.
 Never risk overloading your vehicle and always have your tyre pressure checked regularly.

-3.Overloading can result in voided van insurance.
+3.Overloading can result in voided insurance.

 If you are driving a van that is overloaded and you have an accident be it as a result of overloading or due to something else, your van insurance will typically be ruled as void.
 It is illegal to overload a van so you will be held liable and you might incur a very costly fee.